WIN $150 GIFT VOUCHERS: ALADDIN'S GOLD

 Format: Hardback

-Publisher's Status: Forthcoming
+Publisher's Status: Active

 Preface; Introduction; Chapter 1.
 Aid and the making of a development agenda: A historical account; Chapter 2.
 The new aid regime, country-level partnerships and realpolitik: Developing an analytical framework; Chapter 3.
 Bangladesh and foreign aid: A historical review; Chapter 4.
 Bilateral donors- Japan and the US: From emergence as donors to country partnerships; Chapter 5.
 Bangladesh and multilateral banks-the World Bank and Asian Development Bank: From emergence as international financial institutions to country partnerships; Chapter 6.
 Bangladesh and emerging donors- India and China: From emergence as donors to country partnerships; Chapter 7.
 Bangladesh and technical assistance: From the emergence of a global agenda to country-level practice; Chapter 8.
 Leveraging aid for development: Lessons from successful experiences; Chapter 9.
 Navigating realpolitik in Bangladesh's development partnerships; Chapter 10.
 Conclusion: What the future holds; Index

 Mohammad Mizanur Rahman is an associate researcher (non-resident) at the Institute of Development Policy, University of Antwerp, Belgium.
 He has over 25 years of civil service practice experience, including four and a half years in a policy specialist role to advocate for aid effectiveness at the UNDP.
-His research focuses on the political economy of international aid, developmental states, public administration, and governance.
+His research focuses on the political economy of international aid, democratic developmental states, development planning, public administration, and governance.

 Reviews for Foreign Aid and Bangladesh: Donor Relations and Realpolitik